khnguyen88/GVSU-CIS641-Lakeshore-Misfits/meetings/GVSU-CIS641-Lakeshore-Misfits-2023-09-27.md

 -   The team will discuss what the UI of the screens/components will look like.
 A team member will try to get a general mock sketches of the UI interface of the project.

     -   Responsibilities: Drafter, Khiem
-    -   Responsibilities: Reviewers & Commenters, Selean & Munmi
+    -   Responsibilities: Reviewers & Commenters, Selena & Munmi